 Sec.
 126.207. - Officers.
-The Chair of JPAC shall be the Director and the Vice Chair of JPAC shall be designated by the Mayor Director of Public Works.
+The Chair of JPAC shall be the Director and the Vice Chair of JPAC shall be the Director of Public Works.
 JPAC may elect other officers from among its members.

 Sec.
-126.208. - Rules of Procedure.
+126.208. - Rules of procedure.
 JPAC may establish rules of procedure necessary to its governing and the conduct of its affairs, consistent with the applicable provisions of the Ordinance Code.

 Sec.
-126.209. - Administrative Support.
+126.209. - Administrative support.
 The Chief and Division shall provide JPAC with administrative support.

 Sec.
 126.210. - Compliance.
-JPAC shall be subject to the provisions of F.S.
-Chapter 112, Part III, F.S., and Chapters 50, 58 and 6027 Ordinance of the Code, except as may be otherwise set forth in this Chapter.
+JPAC shall be subject to the provisions of Chapter 112, Part III, F.S., and Chapters 50, 58 and 602 of the Code, except as may be otherwise set forth in this Chapter.

-PART 3. - PROCUREMENT THRESHOLDS, MODES, METHODS
+PART 3. - PROCUREMENT THRESHOLDS, MODES, METHODS AND PROCEDURES

-AND PROCEDURES